 - We are reinforcing detailed record-keeping and documentation for temporary workers and their families to ensure fair remuneration;

-- The company will expand a successful pilot project that it ran in Guatemala during the 2019/20 harvest season with a local NGO that provides child friendly spaces on farms during harvest, helping parents to mitigate the safety risks of leaving their children unattended at home.
+- We are expanding a pilot project with a local NGO that provides child friendly spaces on farms during harvest, helping parents to mitigate the safety risks of leaving their children unattended at home.
 These safe places for migrant pickers’ children on farms provide education and meals to them, while their parents work in the farm.
-The facilities also offer basic medical consultation for the children.
-Nespresso plans to expand from three to 20 centres across the country;
+The facilities also offer basic medical consultation for the children;

-- Nespresso will trial a grievance hotline during the next harvest season to enable third parties to report any incidents of suspected child labour for follow-up by the Nespresso team on the ground.
+- We have implemented a confidential communication and grievance hotline over mobile app for the next harvest season to enable third parties to report any incidents of suspected child labor.

 Guillaume Le Cunff, CEO of Nespresso, said: “Protecting children from exploitation is of paramount importance to us.
 It’s critical for companies such as ours to work hand-in-hand with coffee farming communities to combat this issue, which is complex and driven by a variety of economic, social and cultural factors.
 There is no easy answer.
 We have acted quickly not only to investigate the issue, but also to implement immediate, concrete actions to address it.
 We will continue working with our different partners to devise longer-term strategies to protect children and have a positive impact on the local farming communities within the Nespresso AAA Sustainable Quality™ Program.”

 This action plan comes on top of the regular work done by the dedicated Nespresso AAA agronomists, who assess and raise awareness of social and environmental performance (including child protection) when they visit AAA farms, as part of their overall support to farmers to increase productivity and yields of high quality coffee, which directly leads to improved incomes.